 Once experimental extinction occurs, Pavlov's research suggests it is not completely wiped from the mind.
 By reintroducing the original conditioning of tones then food, the dogs would again reinstate their conditioned responses.
 This is known as spontaneous recovery.

 Another interesting finding of Pavlov's experiments was the dogs' ability to generalize the conditioned stimuli to other similar stimuli.
 For example, when a tone was used as a conditioned stimulus, Pavlov would differ the tones and still get the same conditioned response.
 This response was often better when the tones were closer to the original stimulus.

-Also, it is possible for a conditioned stimulus to condition another stimulus.
+Also, a conditioned stimulus can condition another stimulus.
 This is known as second-order (or higher-order conditioning).
 For example, if a dog hears a can opener just before he is fed, this would be the original conditioned stimulus.
 If the owner has to take the can opener out of a cabinet before using it, the dog will eventually associate the owner going to a cabinet with being fed.
 Second-order conditioning is usually the highest level of conditioning that can be achieved.
 Trying to use more than two levels of conditioning usually proves difficult or ineffective.

 Conditioned Stimulus Isn't Just for the Dogs